rootisgod/rootisgod/_drafts/Automating-Azure-With-Ansible-Part-1-Environment-Setup.md

 Now, optionally, setup a github account - [https://github.com](https://github.com)

 It is optional, but you probably want to do this to track your code.
-This post is not a git tutorial as adding that in would complicate things too much.
+This post is not a git tutorial as adding that content would complicate things too much.
 Feel free to do so yourself though.

 ## Azure